romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 - **porm-schema-to-zod**: convert model columns to a Zod schema to use it for validations
 - **porm-test-factory**: for building mock data in tests

-Let's also install additional tool for tests, it will wrap each test in transaction, so we won't have to clean db manually:
+Let's also install an additional tool for tests, it will wrap each test in a transaction, so we won't have to clean the db manually:

 ```sh
 npm i -D pg pg-transactional-tests
 ```

-Place database urls to .env.local file (which should be listed in .gitignore), one database for development and second for tests:
+Place database URLs to .env.local file (which should be listed in .gitignore), one database for development and a second for tests:

 ```text
 DATABASE_URL=postgres://user:password@localhost:5432/blog-api